ConvertAPI/docs/http-response-status-codes.md

 This is the list of all HTTP response status codes returned by ConvertAPI.
-The three-number code describes HTTP Status code and four number code shows additional information about result in the response body.
+The three-number code describes HTTP Status code and four number code shows additional information about the result in the response body.
 The example response body of authentication failure:

 **Response Header**